Re-elected 05 /2020

 Hungarian Helsinki Committee, Budapest – Board Co-Chair

 Anikó Bakonyi has been working as a Project and Advocacy Officer for the Refugee Programme of the Hungarian Helsinki Committee since 2010.
 She coordinates the human rights monitoring activities of the programme, manages projects, such as the Refugee Law Reader, and takes part in the related advocacy activities.
 She is also responsible for the production of information materials for asylum seekers.
 Anikó holds an M.A. degree in human rights from the Central European University and an M.A degree in Public Administration from the Harvard Kennedy School.
 Since May 2020, Anikó has been fulfilling the duties of a Co-Chair of the Board at the EU-Russia Civil Society Forum.

 Sakharov Centre, Moscow

-Polina Filippova has been working as a Director of Communications and Head of the Volunteer Centre at the Sakharov Centre since 2013.
+Polina Filippova has been working as a Digital Director and Head of the Volunteer Centre at the Sakharov Centre since 2013.
 She also consults, facilitates and teaches at the Prague Media School, focusing on developing soft skills of media coordinators working for various NGOs across Europe and Russia.

 Netherlands Helsinki Committee, The Hague